 Another reason could be that it is not receiving enough sunlight.
 Place it where it receives the most direct sunlight in your home; close to 6 hours of direct sunlight.

 Not The Correct Soil

 Check the soil acidity.
 Lavender prefers a pH between 6.5 and 7.5 which is slightly acidic and moderately alkaline.
-Check the pH with Test Kit form Gardener’s Supply.
+Check the pH with Test Kit from Amazon.
 If the alkaline levels are below 6.5 (more acidic) amend the soil with garden lime or dolomite lime.
 Follow the instructions on the package to increase the pH level.
 Most potting mixes are pH neutral (pH7) and are suitable for lavender.

 Infestation of Insects

 Lavender is usually insect and animal resistant due to its powerful scent.
 However, there are a few insects that will attack a lavender plant.

 Spittlebugs excrete frothy spittle when extracting nutrients from a lavender plant.
 The spittle surrounds their nymphs and protects them from drying out and from predators.
 Even though it sounds damaging, the spittlebugs really do not damage the plant unless the lavender is completely covered with the spittle.
 Remove the clumps of spittle by hand.
 Insecticides will not work because the spittle protects the nymphs.